tnotstar/rixnik/README.md

 Current status
 --------------

-Right now, I'm trying to define some data structures (based on [pandas]), to represent portfolio data from Zivot's code and [PerformanceAnalytics].
+Right now, I'm trying to define some data structures (using [pandas]), to represent portfolio data from Zivot's code and [PerformanceAnalytics].
 This is stuff will be located in the package `rixnik.data`.
 You can take a look to the package `test.data` for a basic test suite, or use:

 ~~~~
 nosetests